bcstp/hugosite/content/post/2022-aug-its-our-money.md

 ## Wallace Johnson will speak on how our tax money is "managed" in Austin

-Our guest speaker for this meeting will be <strong><span class="hilite">Wallace Johnson</span></strong>, Chairman of the Robertson County Republican Party.
+Our guest speaker for this meeting will be <strong><span class="hilite">Wallace Johnson</span></strong>, Chairman of the Robertson County Republican Party, Owner & Operator of an Exotic Wildlife Ranch specializing in endangered species, former Asset Integrity Manager for EnCana Oil & Gas and a True Patriot.
 Wallace will be presenting information about how our tax money is managed when it gets to Austin.

 You do not want to miss this one!